Virginia Tech Corporate Research Center

-The Virginia Tech Corporate Research Center, known locally as the 'Corporate Research Center' or the 'CRC' or 'VTCRC', is a science park next to the Virginia Tech campus in Blacksburg, Virginia, comprising 33 completed buildings on 230 acre of land.
-The CRC is located adjacent to the Virginia Tech Airport.
+The Virginia Tech Corporate Research Center, known locally as the 'Corporate Research Center' or the 'CRC' or 'VTCRC', is a science park next to the Virginia Tech campus in Blacksburg, Virginia The VTCRC encompasses approximately 230 acres and includes 40 buildings.
+It is located adjacent to the Virginia Tech Airport.

 Companies located in the CRC

-The CRC currently has over 170 tenants including technology, research and support companies.
+The CRC currently has over 230 tenants including technology, research and support companies.